-Do join us for our sunday service at 10.30 am
+Do join us for our Sunday morning service at 10.30 am

 When you arrive you will be greeted by one of our welcome team, who will be happy to answer any questions you might have about our meetings and offer you a Bible to use during the church services.

 There is no dress code and no set seats, you can wear what you like and sit where you like.
 You don’t need to bring anything.
 We don’t collect any money.
 The words to the hymns and songs are all on an overhead screen.

 There will be a mixture of traditional hymns, more modern songs, prayers, Bible readings, a children’s talk and a sermon that explains a passage in the Bible and applies it to our lives today.
 Our sermons are usually in a series that seek to work through whole books of the Bible, so that we can hear as much of God’s word as possible.